 This is the choice of each vendor at the flea.
 Come prepared with cash!
 Some vendors will give you a slight discount for paying with cash.
 Many of our vendors will take card though.
 There is no ATM on site.

-There are 80+ tented vendors, five food trucks, and multiple mobile shops at the flea.
+There are 50+ tented vendors, two food trucks, and multiple mobile shops at the flea.

 We're open to anything and everything at the flea with a few exceptions.
 We currently do not work with direct sales representatives and choose national retailers based on fit.
 We are really pushing for antique, vintage, salvage, and collector vendors to joint the flea (because what's a flea without these?)

 We accept just over 50 vendors, two food carts, and two mobile shops.

 Booth spaces are $95 for a 10x10 space, and $115 for anything larger (food trucks or mobile shops).

 Uptown Flea provides the overall event and the foot traffic.
 All vendors must provide their own setup, including the required tent and any tables or chairs you may need.
 We do not provide wifi.
 In a broader sense, we have the right to choose which vendors are marketed via our social media channels, but you will be included on the Facebook event page.
 You'll also have priority registration in any educational/networking events we host.

 Applications currently go out once a month, approximately three month prior to each market date.
 You have one week to apply past the date of the application, and one week to pay once you've received your acceptance.
 Failure to pay on-time or to provide a reason for a late payment, means your space will be passed to someone on the waiting list.

 We generally have an average of 30 businesses on our waiting list for each market.
 You will be notified one week later if you are accepted or not and will have two more days to make your payment.